JanssenProject/jans/docs/janssen-server/developer/agama/advanced-usages.md

 ```

-The overriden template `cust_enter_otp.ftlh` would have a form like:
+The overridden template `cust_enter_otp.ftlh` would have a form like:

 ```
 ...